onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![Dynamically loaded file list](../../images/user-guide/web-file-browser/layout-infinite-scroll.png#screenshot)

-To quickly jump to desired file or directory, type desired phrase, in search bar located below the breadcrumbs, and you will be moved to the first file or directory which name stars with desired prefix.
+To quickly jump to the desired file or directory, type desired phrase, in the search bar located below the breadcrumbs, and you will be moved to the first file or directory which name stars with the desired prefix.

 ![Jump to prefix feature](../../images/user-guide/web-file-browser/jump-to-prefix.png#screenshot)